Carstairs Douglas: Amoy–English Dictionary

-During twenty-two years as a Presbyterian missionary in Xiamen Douglas amassed a wealth of information on the Southern Min language spoken in the area, eventually compiling his Chinese–English Dictionary of the Vernacular or Spoken Language of Amoy (1873), which was the first comprehensive Southern Min–English dictionary and indeed the first dictionary of "living" Southern Min in any language; it remains an important work in the understanding of the language.
-The dictionary used an early version of the Peh-oe-ji romanisation to represent the sounds of Southern Min, with pronunciations from both the Zhangzhou and Quanzhou dialects of Southern Min, along with literary readings for many of the entries.
+During twenty-two years as a Presbyterian missionary in Xiamen, Douglas amassed a wealth of information on the Hokkien language under Southern Min spoken in the area, eventually compiling his Chinese–English Dictionary of the Vernacular or Spoken Language of Amoy (1873), which was one of the first comprehensive Hokkien–English dictionaries between Hokkien and English; it remains an important work in the understanding of the language where decades later many other later dictionaries and works became based on.
+The dictionary used an early version of the Peh-oe-ji romanisation to represent the sounds of Hokkien, with pronunciations particularly from Amoy/Xiamen and both Zhangzhou and Quanzhou, and other more specific dialects of Hokkien, along with the identification of literary and colloquial readings for many of the entries.

 Douglas felt that in regards to his work...

 Douglas' hope was ended by his early death, although fifty years after the initial publication of his dictionary just such an appendix was added, by the Reverend Thomas Barclay, a missionary stationed in Tainan, Qing-era Taiwan who had himself much benefited from the volume.